jsim2010/partite/strategy.md

 - a program
 - the state of the strategy at a given time

-### 9.2) Actions
+### 8.2) Actions

 design a blueprint

 - Roles: `architect`
-- Intent: `To create an adaptation that aligns the strategy with an issue of the contract.`
+- Intent: `To create an adaptation that aligns the strategy with an amendment of the contract.`
-- Outcome: `Creates a blueprint with the audit, adaptation and all votes in the register marked as blank.`
+- Outcome: `Creates a blueprint with the amendment, adaptation and all votes in the register marked as blank.`

 review a blueprint

 - Roles: `controller`
-- Intent: `To indicate the controller's opinion on the blueprint fulfilling the audit.`
+- Intent: `To indicate the controller's opinion on the blueprint fulfilling the amendment.`
 - Outcome: `Marks the controller's vote in the register of the blueprint.`

 approve a blueprint